CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 }
 ```

-4. If asked, Do you want to add Docker extensions?, answer yes.
+4. If asked, Do you want to install Docker extensions?, click Install.
 The Docker logo and some Information should appear.

 5. If the terminal is already showing in the lower section, click into it; if not, click on the Terminal tab.
 Do the same Docker commands as in Part 1: